LudvigHz/tdt4145-project-2020/documentation.md

 til selskaper, i tillegg til å liste opp alle filmselskaper som har produsert filmer innen en kategori.

+### MusicController

+`MusicController` har metoder for å liste musikk, samt legge inn ny filmMusikk.

 ## Usecases

 These directions will assume that you have a working program up and running and that you are in the first menu that appears when starting the app.
 Refer to the README for instructions on how to accomplish this.

-All usecases make use of the `main` and `ui` classes
+All usecases make use of the `Main` and `UI` classes

 1. Finne navnet på alle rollene en gitt skuespiller har

    - Enter the people menu by choosing people in the first menu.
-- Choose the option *list all roles*
+   - Choose the option _list all roles_
    - Choose an actor.
 Charles Dance has, among others, a role in the fixtures

-The `personcontroller` handles the functionality for this usecase.
+   The `PersonController` handles the functionality for this usecase.

 2. Finne hvilke filmer en skuespiller opptrer i

-- Choose *people* on the first menu
+   - Choose _people_ on the first menu
-- Choose *Select a person* in the people menu
+   - Choose _Select a person_ in the people menu
    - Select the ID of a person on the list
-- Select the *show all movies* option
+   - Select the _show all movies_ option

-The `personcontroller` handles the functionality for this usecase.
+   The `PersonController` handles the functionality for this usecase.

 3. Finne hvilket selskap som lager flest filmer innen hver sjanger

-- Choose the *companies* option in the first menu
+   - Choose the _companies_ option in the first menu
-- Choose the *View compenies by category* option
+   - Choose the _View compenies by category_ option
    - Choose a category

-The `categorycontroller` handles the functionality for this usecase.
+   The `CategoryController` handles the functionality for this usecase.

 4. Lag en ny film med regissør, manusforfattere, skuespillere og det som hører med.

-- First add all people that is related to the movie(directors, actors etc. Do not worry about specifying what they have done in the movie, this will be added later) by using the insert new option in the *people* menu
+   - First add all people that is related to the movie(directors, actors etc. Do not worry
+   - about specifying what they have done in the movie, this will be added later) by using the insert new option in the _people_ menu
-- Choose the *movies* option in the first menu
+   - Choose the _movies_ option in the first menu
-- Choose *insert new*
+   - Choose _insert new_
    - Enter a title
    - Enter a release year
    - Enter the release date in the specified format
    - Enter a brief description
    - Choose actors by entering their ID, and then their role
    - When done adding actors, continue by entering 0 in the choose ID prompt
    - Add directors and writers in the same way
    - Select a category from the list, until all categories have been added
    - Enter n when prompted about the movie being an episode
    - Do the same with the series prompt
    - Choose a company
    - Choose whether or not the movie has been released on video
    - Enter the length of the movie in minutes
+   - To add music, you can enter the datail menu of the movie and select `Add music`

-The `filmcontroller` handles the majority of this usecase.
-However, it makes use of the `personcontroller`, `categorycontroller` and the `filmcompanycontroller` for listing the alternatives.
+   The `FilmController` handles the majority of this usecase.
+However, it makes use of the `PersonController`, `CategoryController`, `FilmcompanyController` and `MusicController`. for listing the alternatives.

 5. Sett inn en ny anmeldelse av en episode

-- Choose the *movies* option in the first menu
+   - Choose the _movies_ option in the first menu - Choose _series_
-- Choose *series*
    - Choose the filmID of a series
-- Choose *episodes*
+   - Choose _episodes_
    - Select a season
    - Enter the id of an episode
-- Choose *rate*
+   - Choose _rate_
-- Choose *New user*
+   - Choose _New user_
    - Enter a username
    - Enter rating text
    - Enter rating
-- Too see the rating choose *see ratings*
+   - Too see the rating choose _see ratings_

-The `filmcontroller` handles most of the menu logic, yet the `seasoncontroller` handles most of the logic for listing the season.
-For the rating logic, the `filmcontroller` uses a lot of methods from the `usercontroller`.
+   The `FilmController` handles most of the menu logic, yet the `SeasonController` handles most of the logic for listing the season.
+For the rating logic, the `FilmcCntroller` uses a lot of methods from the `UserController`.